 Senior staff leaders will regularly monitor the effectiveness of the teaching and learning of early mathematics, identifying those children who would benefit from additional support and those who would benefit from further challenge to deepen their learning.
 Staff evaluate at the end of each day to plan effectively for children's interests and needs.
-During session time, all staff observe children, making notes so that keyworkers can plan for children's individual needs and interests.
+During session time, keyworkers observe children and record progress so that they can scaffold, consolidate or extend individual children's learning.